DanTkachov/DanTkachov/README.md

 I am Dan.
 I work on AI, MLOps, and backend software.

-Currently, I'm learning Go so that I can build out backends that serve models to users.
+Currently, I'm learning Go to build more robust, faster, and safer backends that serve models to users.

 ### Previous Works